mlcommons/ck/README.md

-Furthermore, CK can simplify connection of unified experiments to powerful predictive analytics tools such as scikit-learn and R (statistical analysis, data mining,  machine learning) thus automating and speeding up exploration of multi-dimensional experimental choices, analysis of results and decision making.
+Furthermore, CK can simplify connection of unified experiments to powerful predictive analytics tools such as scikit-learn and R (statistical analysis, data mining,  machine learning) thus helping non-specialists automate and speed up exploration of multi-dimensional experimental choices, analysis of results and decision making.

-Unlike existing centralized web-based services that force users to upload all their code and data before being processed, CK allows you to organize your artifacts and always keep track of them on your own machine while sharing them only if needed as P2P or via existing private and public repositories.
+Unlike existing centralized web-based services that force users to upload all their code and data before being processed, CK allows users organize their local artifacts and always keep track of them on their own machine while sharing them only if needed as P2P or via existing private and public repositories.